danielweinmann/react-native-stateless-form/README.md

 If you want your widget to receive focus when previous widget finished editing, you must implement the following pattern:

-- Your widget must have a component created with ES6 `class` statement.
 - Your widget should implement the `focus()` method.
 - Your widget should implement the `blur()` method.
 - Your widget should implement `onSubmitEditing` or equivalent and call `this.props.onNextInputFocus(this.props.nextInput, this)` so StatelessForm can focus the next input or blur the current input.
+- Your widget must have `valid` and `value` on its `propTypes`.
+This is how `StatelessForm` will recognize it as a focusable and/or scrollable input widget.
+It is important that only focusable or scrollable widgets have these props on `propTypes`.

 #### Scrollable input widgets